Aggregate functions

 null values are aggregated with count(), but not with count(column_name)

-count_distinct(column_name) - counts distinct non-null values in string, symbol, long256, UUID, IPv4, long, or int columns.
+count_distinct(column_name) - counts distinct non-null values in varchar, symbol, long256, UUID, IPv4, long, int or string columns.

 Return value type is long.